PoignardAzur/poignardazur.github.io/drafts/04-convert-wiki-post-mortem.md

 There's just one problem: the export page only works for article pages.
 It doesn't work for images, videos, spreadsheets, etc.

-Which meant I was back to square one: given that I can authenticate in the browser, but I want to fetch some data from the command-line, what do I do?
+Which meant I was back to square one: given that I can authenticate in the browser, but I want to fetch some data from the command line, what do I do?

 #### Hard-coding the `Authorization` header

 The first thing I tried was, wait for it, writing a Rust program.

-Since I could connect from the browser, I tried to use Firefox Devtools to record a request, and see if I saw anything I could copy into my code.
+Since I could connect from the browser, I tried to use Firefox Devtools to record a request and see if I saw anything I could copy into my code.

-Here's what Network tab showed me:
+Here's what the Network tab showed me:

 ![Screenshot of the Firefox devtools Network tab, with a list of headers and their values.
 The "Authorization" header value is censored.](/assets/convert_wiki_devtools.jpg)